hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

     a peak in the N_tot/N_0 vs N_tot.
 This isn't clear from your text, which implies that the total population grows faster than the reference after the plateau.

-In the beginning, the only occupied determinant is the reference determinant.
-These particles then spawn onto other available determinants, making the total population grow at a greater pace than the population on the reference determinant does.
-At the plateau point, death and annihilation cancel out the spawning until the total population grows again.
-However, the new rate of growing is less than the growth rate of particles on the reference determinant.
-See [Spencer15]_ for details.
-This implies that it is informative to consider the ratio of total population to population on the reference determinant which we do in the form of "shoulder" plots as shown below:
+In the beginning, only the reference is occupied.
+Its particles then spawn to occupy parts of the remaining space, making the total population grow at a greater pace than the population on the reference does.
+At the plateau point, annihilation, spawning and death balance each other which temporarily leads to a constant total population while the reference population keeps growing.
+After a bit, the total population grows again and leaves the plateau.
+It then grows at a smaller or the same rate as the reference population because the system is now converged and the distribution of particles stochastically represents the ground state wavefunction of the system.
+See [Spencer15]_ and [Spencer12]_ for details.

+The ratio of total population to population on the reference therefore peaks at roughly the plateau with respect to the total population.
+A good way to find the position of the plateau is therefore to look at the ratio of total population to population on the reference vs total population plots and find the position of the peak.
+We call this "shoulder" plot and the peak, or "shoulder height", is an upper limit for the position of the plateau, see [Spencer15]_.
+The shoulder plot for our example from above is shown below:

 .. plot::